rstudio/learnr/README.md

 When a code chunk with `exercise=TRUE` is evaluated it's evaulated in a standalone environment (in other words, it doesn't have access to previous computations from within the document other than those provided in the `setup` chunk).
 This constraint is imposed so that users can execute exercises in any order (i.e. correct execution of one exercise never depends on completion of a prior exercise).

 You can however arrange for per-exercise chunk setup code to be run to ensure that the environment is primed correctly.
-To do this give your exercise chunk a label (e.g. `exercise-1`) then add another chunk with the same label plus a `-setup` suffix (e.g. `exercise-1-setup`).
-For example, here we provide a setup chunk to ensure that a primed dataset is always available within an exercise's evaluation environment:
+To do this give your exercise chunk a label (e.g. `exercise1`) then add another chunk with the same label plus a `-setup` suffix (e.g. `exercise1-setup`).
+For example, here we provide a setup chunk to ensure that the correct dataset is always available within an exercise's evaluation environment:

-    ```{r exercise-1-setup}
+    ```{r exercise1-setup}
     nycflights <- nycflights13::flights
     ```

-    ```{r exercise-1, exercise=TRUE}
+    ```{r exercise1, exercise=TRUE}
     # Change the filter to select February rather than January
     nycflights <- filter(nycflights, month == 1)
     ```